NicolasRoever/bargaining_experiment/README.md

 This section is only for me as a developer.
 You can ignore it.

+- Fix the chosen round in the final results page.
+For some reason, sometimes the round is larger than the number of real rounds.
+Altough the player.participant variable is set correctly.

 - Fix random termination procedure: I tested it locally and it works, check in on the server please.

 - I need to make transcaction costs and termination probability dynamic in the instructions.

-- The transaction costs are by a factor of to low in cumulative TA costs!
-If you put in the real numbers, it is insaneely high.
-Please talk about it.

 - Change wording: Surplus to payoff (you include the transaction costs in your payoff)